ahmad-othman/hacking-lessons/Readme.md

 The tools we need are:
 1. **GOLANG compiler** (psst: compiler is kind of program that translates the commands we write into computer language)
-2. **Text Editor**, this is a program that you use to write the program you want to run, such as the infinte loop
+2. **Code Editor**, this is a program that you use to write the program you want to run, such as the infinte loop

 ### Installing GOLANG